 Why 29 hours?
 Wade suggested 29 hours for the simple reason that it is the smallest prime number over 24.
 He wanted a staggered and non-repeating pattern that does not occur more frequently than once per day.
 In Wade's words:'you don't get a resonate pattern'.
 The default has been 1740 minutes (29 hours) ever since!
 (Source: https://weblogs.asp.net/owscott/why-is-the-iis-default-app-pool-recycle-set-to-1740-minutes)

 This setting can be configured by clicking on the Application Pool in IIS and then right-clicking on the Recycling button.

-After a manual or automatic recycle of the Application Pool, IIS provides various Application Initialization options in order to warm up the application before the first user sends a request.
-In this way, the first request is just as fast as all other requests.
-The Application Initialization feature can be enabled through Windows Features.
+After a manual or automatic recycle of the Application Pool, IIS provides various Application Initialization options to prepare and "warm up" the application before the first user sends a request.
+This way, the first request is just as fast as all other requests.
+You can enable the Application Initialization feature through Windows Features.

 Enable Application Initialization

 See http://www.iis.net/learn/get-started/whats-new-in-iis-8/iis-80-application-initialization for more information.
 Recycle the Application Pool in order to use the changes.

 On the Application Pool, the Start Mode can be set up on AlwaysRunning instead of OnDemand.

 On the application in IIS, Preload enabled can be set up on True instead of False.

 When enabled, a new Application Pool is started after a recycle and, when this is done, the old pool is stopped.
 In this way, active users do not need to wait for very long before they can continue.
 Via Windows' Task manager, what happens to the Application Pools during a restart process can be seen by keeping an eye on the w3wp.exe processes.

 Errors that have occurred can be found in the Windows Event Viewer in Windows Logs > Application.